• Skip to primary navigation

 Why You’ll Love This Recipe

-• The cookies are filled with mini chocolate chips and Halloween sprinkles.
+• They’re packed with mini chocolate chips and Halloween sprinkles.

 Ingredient Notes